 SaaS Spending and Utilization Trends

 Cloud-based software, including SaaS, dominates the software market and shows steady growth.
-Industry analyst Gartner projects that the total worldwide SaaS market will grow to more than $171 billion in market spend in 2023.
+Industry analyst Gartner projects that the total worldwide SaaS market will grow to more than $197 billion in market spend in 2023.
 And it’s expected to grow to $232 billion in 2024.

 Worldwide SaaS Market Growth